-Smoothing Reactors are serially connected reactors inserted in DC systems to reduce harmonic currents and transient over currents and/or current ripples in DC systems.
+Smoothing Reactors are serially connected reactors inserted into DC systems.
+They reduce harmonic current and transient over-currents and/or current ripples in DC systems.

-They are necessary in order to smooth the direct current wave shape to reduce losses and improve system performance.
+They are necessary in order to smooth the direct current wave shape, reduce losses and improve system performance.

-Smoothing Reactors reduce the occurance of alternation failure in inverters caused by the dips in AC voltage at the converter bus.
-They prevent consequent communication failures in inverters by reducing the rate of rise of direct current in the bridge when the direct voltage of another series connected bridge collapse.
+Smoothing Reactors also reduce the occurance of alternation failure in inverters caused by dips in AC voltage at the converter bus.
+Consequent communication failures are prevented by reducing the rate of rise of direct current in the bridge when the direct voltage of another series connected bridge collapse.

-Smoothing Reactors smooth the ripple in the direct current in order to prevent the current becoming discontinous for light loads.
-They decrease harmonic voltages and currents in DC lines.
-They limit the crest current in the rectifier due to a short circuit on the DC line.
+Smoothing Reactors even out ripples in the direct current in order to prevent it from becoming discontinous for light loads.
+They decrease harmonic voltages and currents in DC lines and limit the crest currents in the rectifier due to a short circuit on the DC line.